ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 }
 ```

-The Lambda's code can be found on [the repository](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/lib/event-sourcing-dynamodb-stack.ts).
+The code can be found on [the repository](https://github.com/Falydoor/event-sourcing-dynamodb/blob/master/lib/event-sourcing-dynamodb-stack.ts).
 CDK really simplifys your stack definition/deployment and saves you from getting a lot of headaches.

 The commands below will deploy the whole stack, make sure to have your `AWS CLI` configured: